Density Of Water At 25 Celsius

 Pressure Dependence

 Pressure also affects the density of water, though to a lesser extent than temperature.
 As pressure increases, water molecules are forced closer together, reducing the volume and increasing the density.
 This effect is more noticeable at very high pressures, such as those found in deep ocean environments.
-However, for most practical applications at or near sea level, the pressure dependence is relatively small and often negligible.
+That said, for most practical applications at or near sea level, the pressure dependence is relatively small and often negligible.
 The incompressibility of water makes it useful in hydraulic systems, where pressure applied at one point is efficiently transferred to another.

 Scientific Foundations

 The scientific foundation for understanding water density lies in the principles of thermodynamics and molecular physics.
-The equation of state for water, which relates pressure, volume, and temperature, is complex and not as straightforward as the ideal gas law.
+In practice, the equation of state for water, which relates pressure, volume, and temperature, is complex and not as straightforward as the ideal gas law.
 Scientists use empirical formulas and computational models, such as the International Association for the Properties of Water and Steam (IAPWS) formulations, to accurately predict the density of water under various conditions.
 These models take into account the intermolecular forces and quantum mechanical effects that govern the behavior of water molecules.

 History and Essential Concepts